 Don’t fall for the false “think of the children” rhetoric.
-Scanning for known child abuse images has been well tested for only a decade, and could be legalized today without allowing carte blanche private surveillance of everything you do online, using secret and experimental AI tools.
+Voluntary scanning for known child abuse images has been well tested for only a decade.
+AI tools used in this sector are secret, experimental, and reinforce racial and sexual prejudices.
+We mustn’t allow carte blanche private surveillance of everything you do online, using these untrusted AI tools.

 The Commission attempts to justify this audacious proposal on the basis that files on your device won’t be directly sent to the government, only a unique identifier of them will be.
 But this is a distinction without a difference.
 If the solution that the Commission favors is adopted, it means that unique information about every image on your device is being sent to government agents.
 This puts your privacy at risk, especially because in the hands of repressive governments and other maldoers, it is certain to be misused.